MicrosoftDocs/CordovaDocs/cordovadocs/first-steps/ios-guide.md

 To do this, you'll need a provisioning profile that you create by using an Apple Developer Account.

+> [!NOTE]
-> **Note:** To deploy to a device from Windows you will first need to tell Visual Studio where it can find the **iOS device support folder**.
+> To deploy to a device from Windows you will first need to tell Visual Studio where it can find the **iOS device support folder**.
 We have verified that using a local copy of the files will technically work but we recommend using a file share to ensure you’re always on the latest bits.
 As a result, we'll go through how to set this up using the file share method.

 #### On Your Mac